 - The collision resulted to property damage belonging to someone else

-- You had knowledge of the said property damage or there was a high probability of property damage as result of the collision
+- The driver had knowledge of said property damage or knew there was a high probability of property damage as result of the collision

-- And finally an individual intentionally failed to follow the duties firmly imposed by California Vehicle Code 20002 VC on what to do after an auto accident.
+- An individual intentionally failed to follow the duties firmly imposed by California Vehicle Code 20002 VC on what to do after an auto accident

-The duties imposed by California Vehicle Code 20002 VC require you to:
+The duties imposed by California Vehicle Code 20002 VC requires an individual involved in a car accident to:

 - Stop the car immediately after a collision

-- In case of a collision where by the other party isn’t on the scene you are required to provide information such as the vehicle registration and driver’s license on request.
+- In the case of a collision where the other party isn’t on the scene, it is required to provide information such as the vehicle registration

-According to research and data analyzed NBC4I-Team on hit and run crash in California, statistical data shows that every 18 minutes a hit and run traffic collision occurs in Los Angeles County.
+According to research by NBC4I on hit and run crashes in California, statistical data shows that every 18 minutes a hit and run traffic collision occurs in Los Angeles County.

-2015 accident reports by California Highway Patrol on hit and run, hit and run collision accounted for 50% of the total accidents that is an approximate of 28,000 reported hit and run incidents.
-The American Automobile Association reported that hit and run collision accounted for a national average of 11%.
+In 2015, according to reports from the California Highway Patrol, hit and run accidents accounted for 50% of the total accidents in the state, for an approximate total of 28,000 reported hit and run incidents.
+Nationwide, the American Automobile Association reported that hit and run collisions accounted for a national average of 11%.

-Most hit and run collisions in involve damage by hitting a parked cars rather than physical injuries.
-The city council of Los Angeles is trying to curb incidences of hit and run by offering a $50,000 reward for information that will assist in catching and convicting hit and run drivers who cause a fatal hit and run.
-We offer great information on what to do if a police report is wrong.
+Most hit and run collisions involve damage from hitting parked cars rather than physical injuries.
+In an attempt to curb incidences of hit and run accidents, the city council of Los Angeles frequently offers a $50,000 reward for information that will assist in catching and convicting hit and run drivers who cause fatalities.

-- Hit and run accidents are horrid situations but it’s important to try and keep your emotions contained so as to access the situation more clearly.
+- Hit and run accidents are horrible situations but it’s important to try and keep your emotions contained so as to access the situation more clearly.

-- Avoid suggesting or admitting any fault to the occurrence of the collision as any admission holds you legally responsible and you could face heavy penalties or lawsuits.
+- If you’re the victim, avoid suggesting or admitting any fault to the occurrence of the collision, as any admission could hold you legally responsible and you could face heavy penalties or lawsuits.

 - Collect as much information as possible in regards to the scene of the accident.
 Information on location and time of the accident could help you catch the hit and run driver.